 Conclusion

-The total traffic has been increasing for the last three years, and this tendency will remain in future, because of development of new projects.
+The total shipping traffic has been increasing for the last three years, and this tendency will remain in future, because of development of new projects.
 The number of long-distance voyages will rise significantly as new fields and terminals are put into operation.
 So the load of alien species will increase and probability of introduction invasive species will increase as well in future.
 However, the introduction can be prevented by taking effective measures to treat ballast water discharge and fouling.
 It is necessary provide continious monitoring of plankton and benthos to early detection of alien species introduction.

 The severe conditions of the Ob Estuary (an estuary with very cold water) are able to be potentially invaded only by a few hydrobionts.
 Mostly benthic organisms whose ranges are shifted to the north are expected to be potential invaders.
 Only few planktonic species are capable of surviving under such severe conditions.
 Even most native zooplankton species, in their relation to two key hydrological factors (salinity and temperature), are rather related to marine pelagic communities and probably presented in the area due to inflow of marine waters from the Kara Sea.
 In total, the short list of the most likely invaders included 9 benthic species: Amphibalanus improvisus, Gammarus tigrinus, Dreissena polymorpha, Rhithropanopeus harrisii, Potamopyrgus antipodarum, Mya arenaria, Eriocheir sinensis, Acanthocyclops robustus.
 Additionally we included in this short list polychaete from genues Marenzelleria.
 This species complex is well known as active invader in the Baltic Sea.
 The taxonomic status of this polychaetes in the Ob Estuary is doubt and it is highly possible that the presence of Marenzelleria sp. reflects an initial stage of its invasion started after beginning of active exploitation of the water area.
 Short list of plankton includes 3 species: Acartia bifilosa, Prorocentrum cordatum, Acanthocyclops robustus.
 The introduction of these species can lead to disruption of natural mechanisms and a decrease in EBSA productivity.